Inchcolm: Late Middle Ages and English raids

-Later Middle Ages and early modern period
+Tudor and early modern period

 In the 16th century, the island suffered further English depredation.
 In 1547, after the Battle of Pinkie Cleugh, Inchcolm was fortified by the English, like nearby Inchgarvie - while Inchkeith was occupied by their Italian mercenaries for two years.
 Sir John Luttrell garrisoned the island with 100 hagbutters and 50 labourers on Saturday 17 September 1547.
 Early in October 1547, the Earl of Angus attempted to recapture the island with five ships.
 An inventory of 8 January 1548 lists the English armaments on the island as; one culverin; one demi-culverin; 3 iron sakers; a brass saker; 2 iron falcons; 3 brass falcons; 4 fowlers; 2 port pieces; 14 bases; 90 arquebuses, 2 chests of bows; 50 pikes; and 40 bills.
 The English commander, John Luttrell, abandoned the island and destroyed the fortifications he had made at the end of April 1548.

-The island was also used as a kind of prison.
-Amongst those interned here were, Archbishop Patrick Graham of St Andrews, along with Euphemia/Affrica (Oighrig), mother of Alexander, Lord of the Isles.

-Due to their island location, Inchcolm's religious buildings are in better condition than most of those on the mainland as they could not be so easily destroyed by the "rascally mob" of proactive Reformers.
+After the Protestant Scottish reformation of 1560, the island monastic community and abbey was disbanded.
+However, due to their island location, Inchcolm's religious buildings are in better condition than most of those on the mainland as they could not be so easily destroyed by proactive Reformers.

 In the 16th century it became the property of Sir James Stewart, whose grandson became third Earl of Moray by virtue of his marriage to the elder daughter of the first earl.
 From it comes the earl's title of Lord St Colme (1611).

 In the 1880s, a skeleton was found built into one of the abbey's walls.
 It was standing upright and is of unknown date.